 How do high blood pressure and headaches correlate to each other?
-If you are like most people, you have headaches from time to time.
-However, they may or may not be linked with high blood pressure.
+If you are like most people, you have headaches from time to time; they may or may not be linked to high blood pressure.
 If you have severe headaches or migraines, it is important to seek out a doctor's opinion to make sure that the condition is improved.

 In the early 1900's, it was believed by doctors that people who have high blood pressure tend to have more headaches.

 In some instances, it was assumed that if you had a number of headaches that this could mean you have high blood pressure.

 In those days that were the signs and symptoms of hypertension.